5 Examples of American Ingenuity in Action

 The first commercial chocolate 3D printer.

-Blending a love of food and additive manufacturing, high school junior Evan Weinstein prototyped a 3D chocolate printer with plywood, an extrusion head, motor, and cooling system.
+Blending a love of food and additive manufacturing, high school junior Ellie Weinstein prototyped a 3D chocolate printer with plywood, an extrusion head, motor, and cooling system.
 He perfected the prototype while studying mechanical engineering and applied mechanics at Penn.
 The idea got traction at Maker Faire in New York City and now Weinsten fine-tuning and finalizing the Cocoa Press, the first commercial 3D chocolate printer, at a startup incubator.
 Soon bakeries, chocolatiers and consumers will be able to print their sweet dreams.

 We tip our hats to these ingenious Americans!